Muhammad I Tapar: Reign

-Muhammad was born in January 1082.
+Muhammad was born in 20 January 1082.
 He succeeded his nephew, Malik Shah II, as Seljuq Sultan in Baghdad, and thus was theoretically the head of the dynasty, although his brother Ahmad Sanjar in Khorasan held more practical power.
 Muhammad I probably allied himself with Radwan of Aleppo in the battle of the Khabur River against Kilij Arslan I, the sultan of Rüm, in 1107, in which the latter was defeated and killed.
-Following the internecine conflict with his half brother, Barkiyaruq, he was given the title of malik and the provinces of Armenia and Azerbaijan.
+Following the internecine conflict with his half brother, Berkyaruq, he was given the title of malik and the provinces of Armenia and Azerbaijan.
 Dissatisfied by this he revolted again, but had to flee back to Armenia.
-By 1104, Barkiyaruq, ill and tired of war, agreed to divide the sultanate with Muhammad.
-Muhammad became sole sultan following the death of Barkiyaruq in 1105.
+By 1104, Berkyaruq, ill and tired of war, agreed to divide the sultanate with Muhammad.
+Muhammad became sole sultan following the death of Berkyaruq in 1105.

 In 1106, Muhammad conquered the Ismaili fortress of Shahdiz, and ordered the Bavandid ruler Shahriyar IV to participate in his campaign against the Ismailis.
 Shahriyar, greatly angered by the message Muhammad sent him, refused to aid him against the Ismailis.
 Shortly after, Muhammad sent an army headed by Amir Chavli, who tried to capture Sari but was unexpectedly defeated by an army under Shahriyar and his son Qarin III.
 Muhammad then sent a letter, which requested Shahriyar to send one of his sons to the Seljuq court in Isfahan.
 He sent his son Ali I, who impressed Muhammad so much that he offered him his daughter in marriage, but Ali refused and told him to grant the honor to his brother and heir of the Bavand dynasty, Qarin III.
 Qarin III then went to the Isfahan court and married her.